 Indica Effects on the Body

 The cannabinoid and terpene profiles in Indica are believed to produce a more relaxed sensation, whereas sativa is said to make you more alert and energetic.
 As such, people generally take Indica in the evening and Sativa in the morning and afternoon.
 Indica is also helpful as a sleep aid and pain reliever.

 One other difference is that Indica is said to give users more of a “body high.”
 This means the effects are felt more in the body and not so much in the head, as some people believe to be the case with sativa use.
 The body high explains the sedative effects and ability to relax under stress.

 We must emphasize yet again that these traits are not exclusive to Indica.
-Grey areas exist, and Indica and Sativa now share various traits due to crossbreeding and hybrids sharing the desirable characteristics of both strains.
+Grey areas exist, and Indica and Sativa now share various traits due to crossbreeding and hybrids sharing the desirable characteristics of both cultivars.

 Florida marijuana analysis is now mandatory for all licensed producers.
 Perhaps even more important is the Florida hemp testing requirements, particularly for producers creating THC-free CBD oil, vape juices, and edibles.
 Even in some products that claim to be CBD-only extracts, we have found significant amounts of the psychoactive compound, THC.
 Under Florida law, THC above the federal 0.3% limit is only permissible in cannabis products intended for certain medicinal uses.